boisgera/pytorch/README.md

 Then,

-  - Select of the chapters (enter the corresponding directory),
+  - Select one of the chapters (enter the corresponding directory),

   - Select one of its marimo notebooks (any its Python files),